 Banyana duo make their mark in Minsk

-Banyana Banyana stars Rhoda Mulaudzi and Lebogang Ramalepe want to help Dinamo-BSUPC qualify for Uefa Champions League football having signed for the Belarus Premier Women’s League (PWL) leaders late last month.
+Banyana Banyana stars Rhoda Mulaudzi and Lebogang Ramalepe want to help Dinamo-BSUPC qualify for Uefa Champions League football, having signed for the Belarus Premier Women’s League (PWL) leaders late in July.

-Mulaudzi and Ramalepe’s transfer was put on hold in March and they have arrived in the midst of the PWL season having been unable to travel for the start of the campaign due to the lockdown in South Africa in response to Covid-19.
+Mulaudzi and Ramalepe’s transfer was put on hold in March and they have arrived in the midst of the PWL season having been unable to travel for the start of the campaign due to the lockdown in SA.

-The South African duo have started brightly already as Ramalepe‚ starting‚ and Mulaudzi‚ off the bench‚ made their debuts in a 7-2 second leg Women’s Cup semifinal win that sealed a 12-3 aggregate victory over Bobruichanka on Wednesday for a place in the final.
+The SA duo have started brightly as Ramalepe‚ starting‚ and Mulaudzi‚ off the bench‚ made their debuts in a 7-2 second leg Women’s Cup semifinal win that sealed a 12-3 aggregate victory over Bobruichanka on Wednesday for a place in the final.

 Dinamo lead the PWL‚ the winners of which reach the Champions League‚ which 30-year-old veteran forward Mulaudzi‚ who has played in Australia and Cyprus‚ and 28-year-old Ramalepe‚ in her first contract abroad‚ view as a shop window.

-“I’m very happy with the move even though it was supposed to happen earlier‚ in March‚” Mulaudzi said as both Dinamo’s new players addressed an online press conference of the SA Football Journalists Association.
+“I’m happy with the move even though it was supposed to happen earlier‚ in March‚” Mulaudzi said.

-“I think now I just have to continue from where I left off in the national league in SA [for champions Mamelodi Sundowns]‚ where I think I had a good season.
+“I just have to continue from where I left off in the national league in SA [for champions Mamelodi Sundowns]‚ where I had a good season.

-“Now it’s a new chapter where I think I have to work harder so that I can play‚ and then also be able to get offers from different teams.
-And also achieve more as a player so that when I decide to retire I know that I played my part.”
+“Now it’s a new chapter where I have to work harder so that I can play‚ and then also be able to get offers from different teams.”

-Mulaudzi and Ramalepe signing in Belarus followed five new contracts in a 10-day period of Banyana players in July‚ on the back of the national team’s first Fifa Women’s World Cup appearance in France last year.
+Mulaudzi and Ramalepe’s signing in Belarus followed five new contracts in a 10-day period of Banyana players in July‚ on the back of the national team’s first Fifa Women’s World Cup appearance in France in 2019.

 “I’m overwhelmed because this move happened so fast — I didn’t think it was going to happen any time soon‚” Ramalepe said.